 Gorilla Trekking- Rules – Guide Lines – The Do’s and Don’ts for Gorilla Trekkers

-Simple Do’s and don’ts are quickly followed and are strictly enforced.
+They are Simple Do’s and don’ts that must be followed and strictly enforced.
 Gorilla Conservation is at the forefront.
-The trekker is secondary though important in the funding of conservation efforts of the endangered Mountain Gorillas that are found in the Virunga Volcanoes and Bwindi Impenetrable Forest.
+The trekker is secondary, though important in the funding of conservation efforts of the endangered Mountain Gorillas.

 Your permit Dollars pay for the conservation of the Gentle Giants in the Forest.
 They also help the local community to see that Gorilla Trekking by receiving a portion of the Gorilla Permit, which is used to pay for the infrastructure of nearby villages.